SussexUCU/USS/data/README.md

 ## `best_estimates`
+These are the USS 'best-estimates' of projected returns on assets for the DB or income builder part of the pension fund.
+They can be given in cpi-basis, nominal-basis or gilts-basis.
+Unable to find best-estimates earlier than 2017.
 | basis | year | source |
 |:--|:--|:--|
 | `cpi`| 2017 November |direct from page 18 of 2017 valuation in [docs/actuarial_valuations](https://github.com/SussexUCU/USS/tree/main/docs/actuarial_valuations "valuations") |